-These courses are offered during different terms in both online and hybrid modes.
-4 credits are required to earn the AA degree for non-emphasis degree seekers.
-Students seeking a degree with an emphasis option require 2 credits of electives.
-Students have the option to choose which courses to take.
+These courses are offered during different terms (including summer terms) in both online and hybrid modes.
+3 credits are required to earn the AA degree for non- emphasis degree seekers.
+Students seeking a degree with an emphasis option require at least 1 credit of an elective.
+Course offerings are dependent on availability that may change each term.
 Academic advising is available to help students determine the best fit for these given their academic readiness.